 Mr. Austin stated the draft UPWP is for the next year.
 Staff has been working with the City of Morgantown about a feasibility study for a pedestrian bridge across Don Knotts.
-Staff is also working with MLT for new bus stops and shelters, and doing a new pedestrian safety study.
+Staff is also working with MLT for new bus stops and shelters.
 The MMMPO will be wrapping up the Downtown Microsimulation Study.
 The budget is proposing a 5% cost of living allowance for staff.
 There will also be funding available for consultants.
-There is a budget increase for the City and County.

-Mr. Cross moved to recommend the UWPW to the Policy Board; seconded by Ms. LaNeve.
-The motion passed unanimously.
+Mr. Yeager moved to recommended approval of the Draft Unified Planning Work Program; seconded by Ms. Smith.
+With no further discussion, the motion passed unanimously.

-5. 2018-2022 Crash Report
+5. Draft 2018-2022 Crash Report

-Mr. Zhang introduced the Crash Report for the years 2018-2022, and stated he had implemented the committee's recommendations from last meeting.
-This report provides a comprehensive analysis of road traffic accidents and their associated trends within our region.
+Mr. Zhang introduced the Crash Report for the years 2018-2022.
+It provides a comprehensive analysis of road traffic accidents and their associated trends within our region.
 By examining the data collected over these five years, staff aims to promote a safer and more informed approach to urban and regional planning, ultimately working toward the goal of reducing accidents and enhancing road safety for all residents and commuters.
 The report provides a detailed examination of the crash data, including trends and potential contributing factors The purpose of this crash report is to comprehensively document regional crash trends, crash locations, and crash types, identify areas of concern for planning purposes, as well as propose potential engineering countermeasures aimed at enhancing safety within these identified areas, and raise public awareness regarding frequent crash hotspots, particularly highlighting the prevalent types of crashes occurring in specific locations.
 There are maps in the appendix providing demographic data.
+Mr. Zhang reviewed over 10,000 records to create this report.